pindjouf/cyber_summer_school_application/01 - key size does not matter/README.md

 At that point I'd already spent too much time on this flag and couldn't develop a strategy to find it so I put it to the side while I tackled the other challenges.

 But after finding the flag in [Writings from hell](https://github.com/pindjouf/cyber_summer_school_application/tree/main/07%20-%20Writings%20from%20Hell_1).
-I got a see what the flags looked like so I knew that if I used xortool to force the search for known plaintext containing `CSC` or `2024` I would at least get something.
+I got to see what the flags looked like so I knew that if I used xortool to force the search for known plaintext containing `CSC` or `2024` I would at least get something.

 So I did just that and got two potential keys, and in fact the first one gave me a file that contained the keyword "Microsoft Office Word" in its metadata so I knew I did something right.
 So I went ahead and opened it in google docs.